indigo-iam/iam-documentation/user-guide/api/group-requests.md

 Returns a paginated list of group requests.
 The list can be filtered by username, group name or request status.
-Users with administrative privileges can list all their requests;
+Users with administrative privileges can list all requests;
-other users can list only their own requests.
+other users only the requests they submitted.

 **Authentication required**: true